fbpx

 Latest updates

-Using models can make knowledge transparent, so that it is transferrable in space and time, and clearly identifies and reduces individual bias.
+Using models can make knowledge transparent, so that it’s transferrable in space and time, and clearly identifies and reduces individual bias.
 Cause and effect pathways can be tested and used in adaptive management to improve both knowledge and management practice.
 This means that models provide an objective and repeatable assessment of the likely impact of a given management action, like environmental watering.

 Image: Flow-MER modelling team at work.
 Photo credit: Ashley Macqueen